jessicadavies2003/DOMKit/Getting-Started.md

-## Adding DOMKit to your Site
+## Getting Started with DOMKit
-Download this repository into your code, then add the following line inside the `<head>` tags.
+Download this GitHub respository as a `ZIP` file, then add the following line inside the `<head>` tags.
 ```
 <script src="/path/to/DOMKit/src/[scriptName].js"></script>
 ```